dell/dellemc-openmanage-ansible-modules/docs/modules/idrac_system_erase.rst

 Synopsis
 --------

-This module allows erasing System components such as iDRAC, BIOS, DIAG, etc., and Storage components such as PERC NV cache, Non-volatile memory, Cryptographic erase PD, etc. of the server.
+This module allows you to erase system components such as iDRAC, BIOS, DIAG, and so forth.
+You can also erase storage components such as PERC NV cache, non-volatile memory, cryptographic erase of physical disks, and so on of the server